lmangani/ctzn-bot/README.md

 Nothing to see here.
 Meow on.

 ### Usage
-Configure your CTZN settings in `config.json`
+Configure your CTZN settings in `config.json` and hack with `example.js`